-International organizations have been with us for a long time.
-They are now cardinal actors in international life, law and politics, a critical role which was probably not fully anticipated at their inception in the mid-nineteenth century.
+International organizations are cardinal actors in international practice and discourses, performing a critical role which was perhaps not fully anticipated at their inception in the mid-nineteenth century.

-It is frequently acknowledged that, especially since the creation of the United Nations in 1945, the role of organizations has increased exponentially.
-Today over 600 international intergovernmental organizations are active in virtually all areas of human activity, including (but not at all limited to) environmental protection; peace and security; health; trade; food and agriculture; technology; human rights; rail transport; and space travel.
-Organizations are platforms for State action, but they also operate as independent actors.
-Indeed, next to States, organizations are key participants in international legal affairs.
-In the same vein, many of the resolutions, decisions, statements and drafts produced by international organizations have lasting relevance for the development and interpretation of international law and its main rules.
+It is frequently acknowledged, especially since the creation of the United Nations in 1945, that the role of organizations has increased exponentially.
+Today over 600 international intergovernmental organizations are active in virtually all areas of human activity, including (but not limited to) environmental protection; peace and security; health; trade; food and agriculture; technology; human rights; rail transport; and space travel.
+Organizations are platforms for State’s (and sometimes non-state actors’) action while also operating as independent actors.
+Next to States as well as other actors, organizations are key participants in international legal affairs.
+In the same vein, many of the resolutions, decisions, statements, and drafts produced by international organizations have lasting relevance for the development and interpretation of international law and its main rules.
 In addition, international organizations and their institutional structure have themselves been elevated into an important object of study and numerous scholarly works on international organizations are produced every year.
 Issues of international norm-creation, decision-making, and immunity of organizations before domestic courts, to name but a few, continue to be topical and extensively studied.

-It is in this context that Oxford International Organizations (OXIO) has been built, with the aim of providing practitioners, scholars, legal advisers, policy-makers, and observers of international relations with the most precise, holistic and up-to-date picture of the acts of international organizations possible, and with an increased understanding of the contribution of these organizations.
-OXIO is the first database for analyzing and understanding key documents of international organizations.
+OXIO is the first database for analysing and understanding key documents of international organizations.
 Each document is accompanied by a concise expert commentary.
 In order to capture the full bearing of international organizations on various substantive areas of international law as well as on the field of international institutional law in particular, OXIO includes, but is not limited to, resolutions and decisions of organizations, draft normative texts prepared within the framework of organizations, and constituent instruments of organizations.
 It also contains court decisions relevant for the institutional law of organizations as well as, occasionally, a treaty to which an organization is a party, where this brings light to issues of institutional law.
-Until now, there have been no such collection of documents spanning all organizations and areas of international law.
+Until now, there has been no such collection of documents spanning all organizations and areas of international law.
 OXIO is a unique repository which brings together a variety of documents that have never been consolidated in one single tool – a tool that will be constantly updated with the latest documents and acts of international organizations.